farmera/sare_grant/how_plants_see.md

 narrow bands.
 Having access to these narrower bands provides a far more precise estimate of the luminosity of light reflecting off of plants.

-In __Figure 3__  the spectral response of a Parrot Sequoia camera is provided.
-Green is being captured in the 530–570 nm band with peak absorption around 550 nm.
-Green reflectance values are often correlated with leaf chlorophyll content.
+In __Figure 3__  the spectral response of a Parrot Sequoia camera is shown.
+Green here is captured in the 530–570 nm band with peak absorption around 550 nm.
+The reflectance of green light is often correlated with leaf chlorophyll content.

-Red light is strongly absorbed by plants and its variation often relates to factors such as biomass, humidity and plant stress.
+Red light is very strongly absorbed by plant material and its variation often relates to factors such as biomass, humidity and plant stress.
 Red reflectance patterns may also help distinguish plant material from soil.
 Red is the most extensively used band used when creating a vegetation index in agriculture.